 Never take a Tuk Tuk as they can be dangerous and try to take you to places were they get commission ..
 Go with Taxis only and always ask to put meter in before you get in..
 ALWAYS KNOW WHERE YOUR GOING as the taxi driver will also take you to places such as tailors, gem shops, and international Restuarants and Thai massage where they also get commission or fuel coupons

 Never speak to Tuk Tuk drivers at temple sites and other tourist areas as they will take you to places where you don't want to go in the first place

 Also if you want a train ticket go directly to the train station and not a TAT office as they can double the price too

 Apart from these warnings enjoy the street food ..
 Probably the best in the world and also the shopping ..
 Generally Thai people are lovely if you stay calm and be polite at all times

 Stay on river.
 Shangra la is fair price.
 Right on sky train.best transport.
 See palace and reclining Buddha .vthat is plenty in the heat .
 Take river taxi to them.
 Take river taxi at night to see site lite up including the new bridge..upscale shopping at Siam square area.
-Discount malls called the Platinum almost 7 years ago
+Discount malls called the Platinum about 7 years ago

 1/ Visit Khoa San road, and enjoy the chaos.